slotdawg/ts2020/peer/peer.rst

    .. figure:: images/fsa5.png

 #.
-File System Analyzer will also e-mail the report to all configured addresses.
-To view the full report, click the hyperlink(s) listed under **Detailed Reports** in the e-mail.
+File System Analyzer will also email the report to all configured addresses.
+To view the full report, click the hyperlink(s) listed under **Detailed Reports** in the email.
 If multiple paths were scanned, you will also see a link to a cumulative report across all paths.

    .. figure:: images/fsa6.png

    .. note::

-     Report download links are only active for **24 hours**.
+     Report download links are active for **24 hours** only.
 Contact Peer Software to access any expired reports.

    Some systems may open these workbooks in a protected mode, displaying this message in Excel: